 The frozen benefit division rule requires asserting an hypothetical retirement date before determining how much of the service member’s pension the other spouse is entitled to in the property division.
 Under the federal rule, the military spouse’s so-called retirement date is the day of the divorce.
 That’s a legal fiction in almost every case.
 The active-duty service member’s actual retirement date (or final retirement pay grade) is not considered when determining disposable retired pay as defined in § 1408(a)(4) of the USFSPA.
 Remember: Only the marital portion of the service member’s disposable retired pay must be divided by law in divorce.
 The former spouse can only be paid a share of the military spouse’s total monthly retired pay as determined on the hypothetical retirement date.
 That would be the date of the final decree (whether divorce, annulment, or legal separation).

 The so-called “hypothetical clause” refers to the factual details the court must include in the written order for it to serve as a qualified pension division order acceptable to the federal government.
 If incorrect, ambiguous, or missing information, then the military pension division order will not be in compliance with the USFSPA’s “hypothetical clause” requirement in 10 USC § 1408.
 The order must also state that the amount to be divided is “disposable retired pay” as set forth in the NDAA 17’s § 641 and as codified in the USFSPA’s § 1408(a)(4).
 Be mindful that it is the attorneys who draft the proposed court order for the judge’s signature.
 Therefore, the responsibility of getting the language of the hypothetical clause absolutely correct lies with the attorneys.
-Trial experience in military divorce law matters.
+Trial experience matters.

 In other words, the federal government will not honor any court order attempting to divide military retired pay unless it is accurate and absolutely spot-on.
 Only a qualified order dividing retired pay will result in military pension division upon divorce.
 The pension division retired pay center at the Defense Finance and Accounting Services (DFAS) rejects any submitted order that is noncompliant with the applicable DoD Financial Management Regulation.
 Guess-work and ambiguity in the order, even when signed by the judge in the case, will likely result in its rejection by the DFAS.
 The order simply won’t get processed.
 As they say in baseball, “Close only counts in horseshoes and hand grenades.”